CCHS-Melbourne/LoliBot/software/ReadMe.md

 ### Linux: Python and PIP

 Batteries are included ... you are probably good to go.
-Python and PIP are likely installed ... or you are reasonably self-sufficient.
+Python and PIP are likely installed ... or you are reasonably self-sufficient and are comfortable with your personal choice of Linux distribution.

 ### Mac OS X: Python and PIP